jonbig/Data_Science_Portfolio/README.md

 ### [Movie Data Correlations](https://github.com/jonbig/Data_Science_Portfolio/tree/main/data_analysis_projects/movie_data_correlation_testing)

-In this project we will examine IMDB data on thousandsa of movies to determine if any relatinships exists between a movie's gross earnings and other attributes such as its budget, genre, rating etc.
+In this project we will examine IMDB data on thousands of movies to determine if any relationships exist between a movie's gross earnings and other attributes such as its budget, genre, rating etc.

 This project features: